Pomeranian

 Are Pomeranians good with children?

-Brushing at least three times a week is necessary to maintain their double coat and prevent tangles.
+They require brushing at least 2-3 times a week to manage their double coat and prevent tangles.

 What is the average lifespan of a Pomeranian?